The leased line for internet connectivity.

 MPLS Leased Lines

 Multi-Protocol Label Switching or MPLS leased lines are becoming more and more popular right now as it is a lot faster compared to the traditional Internet Protocol (IP) routing from source to destination.
-It uses a technology which encapsulates the data, adds one or more labels on it and transfers the data packets based on those labels.
-Such labelling of data ensures that the time-sensitive data is given priority for transmission over data that can put up with delays.
+It uses a technology that encapsulates the data, adds one or more labels to it, and transfers the data packets based on those labels.
+Such labeling of data ensures that the time-sensitive data is given priority for transmission over data that can put up with delays.
 MPLS essentially acts as a built-in map for data.

 Leased line vs Broadband